Art and Design

 Art Therapy Minor

-As a professional artist, you have a slew of career opportunities available - not just in typical art industries such as museums and galleries, but in virtually every facet of work.
+As a professional artist, you can build a career in virtually every facet of work.

 Here's just a sampling of job titles: